 I once overheard a conversation between two women at church discussing their Sunday school lesson on the role of the wife and submission.
 One of them said about their teacher, “I think he actually believes that stuff!”

-Ladies, even though we might laugh about a conversation like that, we often struggle to understand and accept God’s Word in some of these areas.
+Ladies, even though we might laugh about a conversation like that, many of us struggle to understand and accept God’s Word in some of these areas.
 We’re a little like the king and the princes Jeremiah encountered (see our O.T. reading).
 Sometimes we don’t want to believe or accept God’s Word as being true or fair.
 We would rather lock up the prophet (Jer.
 32.2) or cut that part of the scroll off and throw it into the fire (Jer.
 36.20-26), at least in practice.

 Jeremiah 29.11 says, “For I know the thoughts that I think toward you, says the LORD, thoughts of peace and not of evil, to give you a future and a hope.”

-Psalm 119.68 says, speaking of God, “You are good, and do good …”
+Psalm 119.68, speaking of God, says, “You are good, and do good …”

 And Galatians 3.28-29 says, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.”

-But if He is good—all the time—and if He loves us and calls us heirs along with men, (so much so that He tells our husbands in 1 Peter 3.7 that their prayers will be hindered if they don’t treat us as such), what does this passage mean?
+So, if He is good—all the time—and if He loves us and calls us heirs along with men, (so much so that He tells our husbands in 1 Peter 3.7 that their prayers will be hindered if they don’t treat us as such), what does this passage mean?

 First, God said to all of us, men and women, to be sure that everything we do points to Him and gives Him glory.